 |a p-value ≤ 0.004|

-In a 24-week, double-blind, active-controlled trial, patients with Type 2 diabetes who had been on a sulfonylurea for ≥ 3 months and who had a baseline HbA1C greater than or equal to 6.5% were randomized to receive Starlix (60 mg or 120 mg three times daily before meals) or glyburide 10 mg once daily.
-Patients randomized to Starlix had significant increases in mean HbA1C and mean FPG at endpoint compared to patients randomized to glyburide.
+In a 24-week, double-blind, active-controlled trial, patients with type 2 diabetes who had been on a sulfonylurea for 3 or more months and who had a baseline HbA1C greater than or equal to 6.5% were randomized to receive STARLIX (60 mg or 120 mg three times daily before meals) or glyburide 10 mg once daily.
+Patients randomized to STARLIX had significant increases in mean HbA1C and mean FPG at endpoint compared to patients randomized to glyburide.

-Table 2: Endpoint results for a 24-week study of STARLIX Monotherapy and Combination with Metformin
+Table 7: Endpoint results for a 24-week study of STARLIX Monotherapy and Combination with Metformin

 |Change from baseline (mean)||+0.4||-0.4bc||-0.8c||-1.5|